 Chairs: Ryan Summers and Alister Olson

-- Informal/Out-of-School Science Education: Proposals for this strand will be in the form of practice or research pieces that inform science teacher educators about informal science education for current and future science teachers.
+- Informal/Out-of-School Science Education: Proposals for this thread will be in the form of practice or research pieces that inform science teacher educators about informal science education for current and future science teachers.

 Chairs: Michael Dentzay and Michelle Forsythe